AnkithKA/Digit-Handwriting-Recognition/README.md

-# MNIST Handwritten Digit Recognition with CNN
+# Digit Recognition with CNN

 This project demonstrates a real-time handwritten digit recognition system using a Convolutional Neural Network (CNN).
 Users can draw digits on a virtual canvas, and the trained model predicts the drawn digit with high accuracy.